-PHC Europe will showcase a new live cell shipper dedicated to 3D cell cultures, lab-on-chips and organites at Analytica 2020 (which has been postponed to October 19-22, 2020 due to Coronavirus concerns).
+PHC Europe has launched a new live cell shipper dedicated to 3D cell cultures, lab-on-chips and organites.
 The so-called “Cellbox” is similar to a normal CO2 incubator and is fully temperature and CO2 controlled.
 It also has a flight version enabling very fragile cell lines to be transported by plane.
 We talked to Arthur Goudena, Marketing Manager at PHC Europe.

-Arthur Goudena: We will exhibit equipment from our own portfolio, mainly Cryogenic and ULT freezers, refrigerators and CO2 and multigas incubators.
-We will also exhibit new innovative products.
-We recently signed a collaboration with Cellbox Solutions.
+Arthur Goudena: We recently signed a collaboration with Cellbox Solutions.
 They have a new product, the Cellbox, that we will exclusively distribute in Europe and Africa.
 It is a live cell shipper.
 It offers a solution to the market when you want to ship samples either over campus, from one institute to another or from one side of the road to the other.

 It offers a solution where you do not have to cryopreserve or cool your samples because it is a portable incubator, meaning that your samples will be in an ideal environment when you ship them.
 It is very similar to a normal CO2 incubator.
 It is temperature and CO2-level-controlled so you can continue your incubation during shipment.
 That has quite a few advantages compared to cryopreservation because if you use cryopreservation you need cryopreservants which are generally toxic to cells.
 Additionally, if you cryopreserve, quite a significant percentage of your sample will be damaged during freezing.
 This doesn’t happen if you use the Cellbox.